movestore/Template_R_Function_App/developer_README.md

 1. execute the image with `docker run --platform=linux/amd64 --rm --name $MY_MOVEAPPS_APP -it $MY_MOVEAPPS_APP` (in your terminal)
 1. you will get a `bash` terminal of the running container.
 There you can get a R console by `R` or simply start your app by invoking `/home/moveapps/co-pilot-r/start-process.sh` (in the `bash` of the running container)

-## Synchronisation of your fork with this template
+## Synchronisation of your App repository with this template

-This template includes a _GitHub action_ to keep your fork synchronized with the original template (aka the MoveApps R SDK).
-The synchronization action creates a _GitHub pull request_ in your fork from time to time in case the original template has changed.
+This template includes a _GitHub action_ to keep your copy synchronized with the original template.
+Take a look at the [documentation](https://docs.moveapps.org/#/manage_Rapp_github?id=keep-your-repositories-up-to-date-sync-with-templates) and make sure to keep your repository up-to-date.